INSaFLU/nextstrain_builds/flu/README.md

 At the moment, it limits the analysis to the HA segment, and does not perform fitness analysis.

+We've changed it to allow more ambiguity and divergence, accepting up to 25 ambiguous positions in the HA protein and a clock_filter_iqd of 12.

 The influenza virus output files have the wildcard set

 `{lineage}_{segment}_{resolution}`